craigfrancis/framework/framework/0.1/doc/setup/units.md

 ## Sub-unit usage

-If you have a unit that in turn needs to use another unit (e.g. a table that starts off with a search form), then call:
+If you have a unit that in turn needs to use another unit (e.g. a table starting with a search form), then call:

 	$search_form = unit_get('search_form');

-This will just return the object, and allow you to call methods on it:
+This will return the unit object, and allow you to call methods on it:

+	$search_form->get('search');
-	$search_form->value_get();
+	$search_form->value_get(); // Custom method

-Or pass it to the current units HTML:
+You can then pass it to the current units HTML:

 	$this->set('search_form', $search_form);

-And then print its HTML:
+Then if your using a "ctp" file, print its HTML with:

 	<?= $search_form->html(); ?>